 And this is where your dedicated bucket of tank water comes in handy.
 Rinse them with the water in the bucket, not tap water.

 Pro Tip: Rinsing your filter media does not mean you never have to change it.
 Change it approximately every 3-6 months or if you notice a drop in performance.
-When you do, keep your new and old media together for a few weeks before removing the old one after a couple of weeks, giving the new one time to colonize with bacteria.
+When you do, keep your new and old media together for a few weeks before removing the old one.
+It will give the new media time to colonize with beneficial bacteria.

 Step 7: Add Your New Aquarium Water

 Don’t forget that your fish need some space between the water and top of the tank, so they have enough oxygen and carbon dioxide exchange to breathe.

 Pro Tip: If you’re struggling to lift your bucket up to your tanks edge, consider buying a quality pump.
 You’ll want a pump that can push water at least 5 feet high using 10 feet of flexible tubing.